scalacenter/scala-advent-of-code/docs/2023/puzzles/day07.md

   case HighCard, OnePair, TwoPair, ThreeOfAKind, FullHouse, FourOfAKind, FiveOfAKind
 ```

-We can then define the constructors to create a `Bid` and a `HandType`:
+We can then define the constructors to create a `Bet` and a `HandType`:

 ```scala
 object Bet: